Counselling - Appointment Request Form

 • To engage in sessions only from a private location where I will not be overheard or interrupted.

-• To attempt to connect to via private internet connection (i.e., not a public Wi-Fi)
+• To attempt to connect via private internet connection (i.e., not a public Wi-Fi)

 • To ensure that the computer or device I use has updated operating and anti-virus software.